 Savannah’s old-world charm and beautiful scenic strolls are perfect for travel groups that love to be outside but enjoy a city setting, too.
 You can get lost for hours in Savannah’s fun shops and restaurants along the river.
-The kids who are into transportation will go wild over the Georgia State Railroad Museum.
+Fans of history and transportation alike will go wild over the Georgia State Railroad Museum.
 Just outside the city are some great water parks for warmer weather as well, including Summer Waves on Jekyll Island.

-Arkansas in general is a state full of lush green parks, incredible culture, and a hearty music scene.
+Arkansas, in general, is a state full of lush green parks, incredible culture, and a hearty music scene.
 Who knew?
-Take the kids to see Walton’s, the original Wal-Mart, to peruse old-timey items and history.
+Spend some time at Walton’s, the original Wal-Mart, to peruse old-timey items and history.
 Older kids and parents will love staying at the 21c Bentonville, a design hotel doubling as an art gallery.
 Just outside downtown Bentonville is Crystal Bridges – a large, famed art museum that’s free to the public and has gorgeous garden grounds.

 Sanibel Island, Florida